MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 This setting allows you to configure whether BitLocker requires additional authentication each time the computer starts and whether you're using BitLocker with or without a TPM.
 This setting is applied when you turn on BitLocker.

 > [!NOTE]
-> Only one of the additional authentication options can be required at startup, otherwise an error occurs.
+> Only one of the additional authentication options is required at startup, otherwise an error occurs.

 If you want to use BitLocker on a computer without a TPM, set the "ConfigureNonTPMStartupKeyUsage_Name" data.
 In this mode either a password or a USB drive is required for start-up.
 When using a startup key, the key information used to encrypt the drive is stored on the USB drive, creating a USB key.
 When the USB key is inserted the access to the drive is authenticated and the drive is accessible.
 If the USB key is lost or unavailable or if you have forgotten the password, then you'll need to use one of the BitLocker recovery options to access the drive.